hguerra/dribbble-Java/README.md

 First of all you need to configure the API URL.
 Properties are located in `./client/src/app/app.api.ts` file.

-> By default application is using `'http://localhost:8080`.
+> By default application is using `http://localhost:8080`.

 ## Depelopment

-- `npm start` to start front-end server for development.
+- `ng serve` to start front-end server for development.
 - `mvn spring-boot:run` to start spring boot application on embedded server.

 > By default client server will be running on port `4200`.